PixelPlayzXD/Google-Drive-Direct-Link-Generator/README.md

 This is my first open source project as a developer.

 ## Change Logs
+### v0.5.0

+• Google drive changed how their system works so now this only works for users who are not logged into google drive

 ### v0.4.0

 • Fixed same link generation issue